 4. Install Stationery Equipment

 Stationery shelves and other stationery equipment are important for you in your stationery business except you cannot afford to buy them.
 They make your goods easier to locate in your shop when customers want to buy them and they also protect your goods from water that could enter your shop due to excess rain on the floor.

 It is not a must you get the expensive ones.
 You can start with second-hand or tokunbo shelves (manageable ones) and as time goes by you can by in the business you can buy the expensive ones.
 After buying these shelves, you will install them and other electronics like fans and lights in the shop to make customers comfortable.

-5. Proceed to Market to Buy Stationery
+5. Buy Stationery Goods